 The following article describes how to change the default configuration so that Web Security Manager Premier can pass the accept-encoding header to the backend server.

-- In the drop-down list at the top of the Alert Logic user interface, click WAF.
+- In the drop-down list at the top of the Alert Logic console, click WAF.

 - Under Manage on the left side of the page, click Websites.

 - Click Manage Website to the right of the website that you'd like to enable the header for.

 - Under Insert request headers, check the box to Enable insert request headers.

 - Under Header, insert "Accept-Encoding".
 Under Value, insert "http_accept_encoding".

 - Click Add New and then Save settings.